 Once inside the walls we cross the River Ouse, and then enter the Museum Gardens, giving us the chance to look around St Mary’s Abbey.
 Historically, this grand building was a very rich monastery.

-Originally built in the 11th century home to the Benedictine Monks, it was dissolved in the 16th century.
-Only a few walls remain, however you can still see the Abbots house and its various styles owing to years of change.
+Originally built in the 11th century as a home to the Benedictine Monks, it was dissolved in the 16th century.
+Only a few walls remain, however you can still see the Abbots House and its various styles owing to years of change.

-As if by magic we get to the start of The Shambles, the medieval shopping street.
-Even though none of Harry Potter was filmed here, you can just imagine walking down Diagon Alley, now’s your chance to pick up a wand or broom!
+As if by magic, we get to the start of The Shambles, the medieval shopping street.
+Even though none of Harry Potter was filmed here, you can just imagine walking down Diagon Alley in this winding part of the city.
+Now’s your chance to pick up a wand or broom!

-Originally built in the 14th century, it has undergone several changes over the years but remains in use to this day.
+Originally built in the 14th century, it has undergone several changes over the years, but remains in use to this day.
 This beautiful building is widely regarded as one of the best preserved medieval guildhalls in the world.